UK electricity pylon series comparison

 PL1a vs PL4 vs PL16

 Although the towers differ in height, this is difficult to judge in person.
-The obvious difference is that the PL1a straight line tower has a square pyramid between the top crossarms, while PL4 and PL16 have a tapered wedges.
+The obvious difference is that the SEE PL1a straight line tower has a square pyramid between the top crossarms, while PL4 and PL16 have a tapered wedges.
 PL4 and “Scottish” PL16 noticeably differ in the height of the top crossarms, with those of “Scottish” PL16 being distinctly taller.

 PL7 vs PL16 DD2